Fornication/Arkays-Commandment/README.md

 ## Noteworthy Mods

 ### Gameplay

+A video showcase on what is in Tinvaak can be viewed here: https://www.youtube.com/watch?v=p8CtRdu0-e0

 Tinvaak uses [T3nd0s Skyrim Redone for SSE](https://www.nexusmods.com/skyrimspecialedition/mods/17915).
 The guide can be found in MO2 called "Skyre Guide" as a mod.